 MACo recognizes the current problems encountered by counties in the area of criminal justice and public safety.
 MACo encourages positive actions to promote and protect the public interest.

-- MACo believes that reimbursement rates should reflect actual costs for services.
+- MACo believes that detention center reimbursement rates should reflect actual costs for services.

-- MACo believes mental evaluations should be conducted in local mental health treatment facilities, when available.
+- MACo believes mental evaluations should be conducted locally when available.

 - MACo supports state and federal funding for jails.

 - MACo supports limiting judicial expenditures in excess of adopted county budgets and opposes judicial orders of additional expenditures above the adopted county budget.

 - MACo supports a partnership between state and local governments for the funding of defined minimum standards of court security in district, county, justice, and municipal courts.

 - MACo supports a partnership between the state and local governments for the funding of the costs to remodel courthouses to accommodate additional District Court Judges and related staff, furniture, fixtures, and equipment.

 - MACo believes that the state should continue to support the concept of regional juvenile detention facilities.

 - MACo supports legislation to allocate state funding to regional boards for operation and maintenance of regional juvenile detention facilities.